superkabuki/threefive_is_SCTE35/README.md

 * The threefive3 cli has long been a Multicast Receiver( client )
 * The cli now comes with a builtin Multicast Sender( server).
-* It's optimized for MPEGTS but you can send any video or file.
+* It's optimized for MPEGTS (1316 Datagrams) but you can send any video or file.
 * The defaults will work in most situations, you don't even have to set the address.
-* The the socket is even auto configured.
 * threefive3 cli also supports UDP Unicast Streaming.

 ![image](https://github.com/user-attachments/assets/6042b8e0-5d6b-4de0-b6b0-9556cecc184f)